Contours – 0.5 meter with optimization

 UAV – DJI Phantom Pro 4 V.2.0 Option

-UAV – DJI Mavic Pro 2 Option
+UAV – DJI Mavic Pro, 2 or 3 Option

 This is basically the kit that Regrarians runs, though we have a (2016) DJI Mavic Pro instead of the Phantom as its more portable and suits the kind of travel we undertake.
 The mechanical shutter of the Phantom puts this unit ahead when it comes to obtaining better quality aerial photography (and photogrammetry) outcomes.
-That said in our case if we were starting afresh we would probably still go with the new Mavic Pro 2 and its Hasselblad 20MP camera — primarily because of its portability.
+That said in our case if we were starting afresh we would probably still go with the new Mavic Pro 2 or 3 and its Hasselblad 20MP camera — primarily because of its portability.